 A breakdown of your UX project proposal sections with page numbers for easy access.

+Outline the goals and objectives of the project.
+Keep things clear and concise.
 This should be measurable and clearly defined (e.g., increase conversions).
 If a project has more than one objective, make sure you and the client agree on which takes priority.

-If you already have a relationship with the client and they're not considering multiple candidates you don't need to include the ‘Why Me'.
+If you already have a relationship with the client and they're not considering multiple candidates, you don't need to include the ‘Why Me'.
 Often by this point, whether it's a referral or an ongoing relationship, the proposal is to show what you can provide and how much it will cost.

 Highlight why you are interested in working with this business and how your skill-set allows you to solve their problems.
 You can also include some short but impactful testimonials from previous clients and additional (yet relevant) information about your design services.